 Like our mood, balance can change from day to day, even minute to minute.
 Instead of engaging in an inner tirade (ie: I’m lousy at balancing, etc), be kind to yourself.
 Recognizing that it is normal to have days when balance seems elusive will go a long way.
 You can always try again tomorrow:-)

-I hope you find these tip helpful when practicing balance poses.
-Stay tuned for my next post, “5 Beginner-Friendly Poses for Better Balance.”
+I hope you find these tips helpful the next time you practice balance poses.
+Be sure to check out, 5 Beginner-Friendly Poses for Better Balance.